-If you like the Wall Street Journal, you will like this podcast.
+If you like the Wall Street Journal, you will like this The Future of Everything, too.
 WSJ journalists review the latest trends and try to guess at how they will change the future.
 Have you ever wondered what the future holds for Google’s Alexa?
 Will robots be able to find aliens on Jupiter and Saturn?

 A16z is hosted by a Silicon Valley firm that supports technology entrepreneurs.
 The company is led primarily by former founders, CEOs, or CTOs of successful technology companies, so they know what they are talking about!
 The hosts discuss the latest trends, emerging tech, new brands, and modern tech culture.

 IRL is hosted by Veronica Belmont who believes that ‘Online life is real life’.
 She talks about real-life issues that happen everyday – breaches and leaks, cyberbullying, hacking, fake news – as well as more in-depth topics like what would’ve happened if women built the internet.

 Hackable is the Tech equivalent to MythBusters.
 Don’t believe that it’s easy to hack into your device while you are browsing connected to a local cafe’s WiFi?
 They’ll prove it to you.
 And don’t say we didn’t warn you about this one!